BSR Elite Scholastic Mile: Fast Times At Regis College

 The determined senior was able to hold off Tam Gavenas of Phillips Academy INH) in the closing stages to earn the win.
 Gavenas was timed in 4:09.15 for second.
 Loomis Chafee (CT) tenth-grader Alex Fisher was third in 4:09.20, a time that currently ranks No. 2 in the country among sophomores.
 Westford Academy’s Paul Bergeron was fourth in a best of 4:09.78, while Boston College High’s Chris Larnard was fifth with a five-second PR of 4:09.89.

-With the aid of pacer Max Huang for the first two laps, Grevious led from the start of the race, held under perfect conditions with moderately a cool temperature and no wind.
-He took a tight pack of through an open 400-meter split of 61 seconds.
+With the aid of pacer Max Huang for the first two laps, Grevious led from the start of the race, held under perfect conditions with a moderately cool temperature and no wind.
+He took a tight pack through an open 400-meter split of 61 seconds.

 “I felt pretty good,” he said.
 “I think my legs might have been a little chilly, just because of the conditions, low 50s with the sun setting, but besides that I knew it felt comfortable to me.
 I had run 4:08, 4:07 and 4:07 indoors at BU, Millrose and Nike Indoor Nationals, so I was very comfortable with the pace.
 I know I wanted to push it a little harder than I think was possible tonight.
 Hopefully that will come later.”